Helen Eugenia Hagan

-Helen Eugenia Hagan (January 10, 1891 – March 6, 1964) was an American pianist, music educator and composer of African descent.
+Helen Eugenia Hagan (January 10, 1891 – March 6, 1964) was an American composer, pianist and music educator of African descent.

 Life

 Helen Eugenia Hagan was born in Portsmouth, New Hampshire, the daughter of John A. and Mary Estella Neal Hagan.
 She studied piano with her mother and then in the public schools of New Haven, Connecticut.
-Around the age of nine, she began playing organ for the Dixwell Avenue Congregational Church in New Haven.
+Around the age of nine, she began playing organ for the Dixwell Avenue Congregational United Church in New Haven.

-She studied at Yale University with pianist H Stanley Knight and composer Horatio Parker, graduating in 1912 with a bachelor's degree in music.
+She studied at Yale School of Music with pianist H Stanley Knight and composer Horatio Parker, graduating in 1912 with a bachelor's degree in music.
+In doing so, she became the first known African American woman to earn a Yale degree.

 She performed as soloist on her own Piano Concerto in C Minor in May 1912 with the New Haven Symphony Orchestra conducted by Parker.
-In doing so, she became the first known African American woman to earn a Yale degree.
 She received the Samuel Simmons Stanford scholarship to study in Paris, with Blanche Selva and Vincent d'Indy, and graduated from Schola Cantorum in 1914.

 Hagan returned to the United States as World War I began and began a career as a concert pianist, touring from 1915 to 1918.
-In 1918 she was music director (meaning music department chair) at Tennessee Agricultural and Industrial State College.
+In 1918 she was music director (i.e. music department chair) at Tennessee Agricultural and Industrial State College.
 In early 1919 she left for France to entertain black troops of the American Expeditionary Forces, along with spirituals singer Joshua Blanton and the Rev. Henry Hugh Proctor, under the auspices of the YMCA.
 General John Pershing personally requested that Ms. Hagan entertain the troops.

+Among 1915 performances were those in Cedar Rapids (IA) in March and Wheeling (WV) in May.
+In February 1916 she performed in St. Joseph (MO).
+A 1917 Tulsa newspaper article publicizing her 12 February appearance there excerpted Hagen’s recent reviews from Chicago, Quincy (IL), Dallas, Mobile, Birmingham (AL), Parkersburg (WV), and New Haven.
+In 1923 her western touring included Denver (September) and Omaha (November).